-On average, listings lease in the $10's per square foot per year.
-The Little Neck region is seeing a decrease in rates.
-In the last 3 months, the median rate fell $7 per sqft per year.
-That's a 26% decline in rent.
+On average, listings lease in the $30's per square foot per year.
+The Little Neck submarket is going through a a rise in rates.
+In the last 3 months, the median rate increased $31 per sqft per year.

-Compared to the rest of the Virginia Beach market, the Little Neck submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Virginia Beach market, the Little Neck region has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 7 listings have been made available, which means new listings most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have been posted online, which means new listings might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 87% of the office spaces in the Little Neck are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this area.
-Most of the residents of Little Neck work from home.
-Commuting close to an hour a day is the norm for those who opt to reside in this part of town.
+Manufacturing is the dominant industry in this market.
+Most of the occupants of Little Neck work from home.
+Commuting around an hour a day is the norm for those who opt to reside in this part of town.